ThatQuiz Test Library Take this test now

 B) The location where the most damage occurred

-C) The location where the accident was reported
+C) The location where the vehicles came to a final stop

 D) The location where the initial contact between vehicles or objects occurred